Leelu55/catalog/README.md

 ```
 sudo -u postgres createdb catalog
 ```
-The user for the postgresql (catalog) db catalog as well as the password (written into /etc/environment) were set  using
+- user for the postgresql (catalog) db catalog as well as the password (written into /etc/environment) were set using

 ```
 sudo -i -u postgres